virteal/l8/README.md

 Node.js adaptor - it's about transforming all node.js API functions that use callbacks into l8 tasks to make it easier to use the node.js API in a blocking manner.
 See the test/node.js working example.

 Actors - local & proxied.
-Tmostly done, needs more tests.
+Mostly done, needs more tests.

 Browser adaptor - this is starting to work.
 It's about running code on the browser using the exact same API as the one when running on a server, including the full node.js API.
 Some APIs will be emulated locally when possible, the others are submitted to a server via proxies.

+Cluster - run actors in multiple processes to get more speed on multi-core CPUs.

 The goal is to have a tool to build code that runs in browsers and servers, distributed using the actor model for inter process communications.